contensis/contensis.github.io/api-src/delivery-api/model/dotnet/location-dotnet.md

     // Get the field value as a Location instance. var filmingLocation = film.Get<Location>("filmingLocation");

-    // combine lat/lng into a string.
+    // Combine lat/lng into a string.
     var latLng = $"{filmingLocation.Lat},{filmingLocation.Lng}";

     // Use Google map API to generate a map image.